cumberland/rcs-ss-r-hpc/README.md

 	- Nothing fancy needed.
 Git-Bash is good on Windows, CC has a recommendation, OSX and Linux just use the default terminal.

-## Getting Started.

-1. Lets get Docker installed and tested.

-2. Running R as a containerized service.

-3. Lets get Git installed and tested.

-4. Establish version control for your working file set.

-5. Look at and discuss a Dockerfile for this type of project.

-6. Build the first verison of the image.

-7. Other setup.
-Database.
-SQS service.

-8. Results store.